 Plotly, F# and Response of India to Covid Crisis

-Plotly as the name suggested is mostly for Data scientists, so it is very notebook friendly.
-Combine with Dotnet interactive it is a force to be reckoned with.
+Plotly, as the name suggests, is mostly for data scientists, so it is very notebook friendly.
+Combined with Dotnet interactive, it is a force to be reckoned with.

-In the CoVid era would be better than analyzing covid data.
-Here we will be looking at the simple use of Plotly library to check out India’s response to the Covid Crisis.
+In the COVID era, there would be nothing better than analyzing COVID data.
+Here we will be looking at the simple use of the Plotly library to check out India's response to the COVID crisis.

-Let’s first set up the VS Code.
-If you are having the latest Dotnet installed then the only thing you need to do is create a notebook file.
-Just create analysis.ipynb file in any folder.
-And open it in VS Code.
+Let's first set up VS Code.
+If you have the latest Dotnet installed, then the only thing you need to do is create a notebook file.
+Just create an analysis.ipynb file in any folder and open it in VS Code.

-It will ask how you like to run it, select Dotnet interactive and F# as language.
+It will ask how you like to run it; select Dotnet interactive and F# as the language.
 Then you are good to go.

 Here is the code to add the necessary libraries in the notebook.